Who we are

 Treasurer

-Donna is a Manager Finance Business Partnering at the Department of Education, and has extensive Government sector finance and leadership experience.
+Donna is the Regional Finance Manager for the Department of Education, and has extensive Government sector finance and leadership experience.
 Donna holds a Bachelor of Business in Accounting and is a Certified Practising Accountant (CPA).

 Nicole Bieske